 There are significant challenges ahead for the industry with the implementation of these regulations, not least due to the varying quality of EPCs undertaken since they were introduced in 2008.

 In anticipation of MEES we have operated a watch list of properties with an E, F or G rating for the last three years.
 A key aspect of our business is to purchase unloved assets in strong locations and this can often lead to properties being purchased with lower rated EPCs, which are then improved once they enter our development programme.

 All EPC recommendations are included within our asset Energy Action Plans to ensure that these are considered as our properties are refurbished, as occupiers vacate and when properties are redeveloped.
 Where we believe that original EPCs may require review due to assumptions made in 2008, we have engaged consultants to undertake this work.

 Purchased in March 2015, 31/32 Alfred Place, W1 was an unloved building with an EPC rating of F. By refurbishing the building, we achieved a SKA silver rating and an EPC rating of C. Pre-let to a publishing company, the property will benefit from heat recovery air-conditioning, new LED lighting with presence detectors and a best practice metering system.

 To help our stakeholders understand our performance, we take part in the Global Real Estate Sustainability Benchmark (GRESB), Carbon Disclosure Project (CDP) and FTSE4Good Index.
 We also align our reporting with EPRA Sustainability Best Practice Reporting Guidelines.

-We have been successful in retaining an EPRA gold award for Sustainability Best Practice reporting and a GRESB Green star annually since 2014.
+We have been successful in retaining an EPRA gold award for Sustainability Best Practice reporting and were awarded a GRESB five-star rating in September 2016.